What makes a good call to action?

 According to Investopedia, A lead magnet is a service or offering that is given in exchange for a visitor’s contact information.
 You want to provide your website visitors some form of value in exchange for their information.
 As previously mentioned, newsletters are a common lead magnet.
 Visitors will provide their email, and potentially name and other contact information in exchange for the information that is on your newsletter (or lead magnet in general).
 Lead magnets aren’t limited to your sub-CTA though.
 Your main call to action can act as a lead magnet, and that is awesome.

 A few great examples of lead magnets are:

 All of the call to actions we reviewed are extremely evident immediately upon accessing the website.
 They also seek to serve their target customers’ needs while also generating business for themselves.
 Finding a CTA that accomplishes both of these objectives will benefit your customers, giving you an immediate advantage and opportunity to generate potential new or repeat business.
 In general, if you’d like to make sure you have all the boxes covered, check out our small business website checklist.

 Having a prominent call to action on your website is the key to utilizing your website as a tool for powering your business, rather than an additional expense the business needs to pay for.
 With a clear, visible call to action you can offset the cost of your website, generating far more reach, leads, and revenue than ever before.
-If you need help with understanding what your CTA should be, maintaining your website, and deciphering how to effectively communicate and display it, reach out to us!
+If you need help with understanding what your CTA should be, need a website maintenance plan, and deciphering how to effectively communicate and display it, reach out to us!
 For more info on keeping up with the latest and greatest in web design, check out our Top 10 Web Design Trends In 2023.